There’s no question about it:

 - Instagram is the top source of travel inspiration for Gen Zers.

-- Nearly half of Americans (45%) say friends’ social images are the most influential factor when choosing a restaurant at a holiday destination.
+- Nearly half of Americans (45%) say friends’ social images are the most influential factor when choosing a restaurant at a travel destination.

-- Over 57% of people have made plans to dine at a given restaurant based on a social image/video in their feed.
+- Over 57% of people have made plans to dine at a given restaurant based on images/videos in their feed.

-- A quarter of Gen Zers take 50+ pics daily while on holiday.
+- A quarter of Gen Zers take 50+ pics daily while on vacation.
 Of those, 40% share them on social media.

 - Nearly half of Gen Zers (45%) trust influencers’ travel recommendations.

-- Over 43% of Gen Zers are interested in destinations that look good in pictures.
+- 43% of Gen Zers are interested in destinations that look good in pictures.

-- Over a quarter of global travelers (26%) like unique accommodations, as they can help stand out from the crowd.
+- Over a quarter of global travelers (26%) like unique accommodation options, as they can help them stand out from the crowd.

 - A little over half of travelers (53%) avoid booking hotels that don’t have reviews on social media.